Skip to main contentArrow Right

 Today’s traditional, password-based authentication faces a crisis: credentials are routinely exposed, sold to the highest bidder, and even posted for free on underground networks.
 These billions of credentials are fed into botnets to attempt account takeovers en masse, prompting organizations to enforce increasingly demanding password policies.

-Yet, users already struggle to create and remember complex passwords, which leads to password reuse (making them vulnerable to credential stuffing)—thus, the cycle continues.
-This is why modern systems often implement multi-factor authentication (MFA), adopt passwordless methods, and leverage adaptive authentication.
+Yet, users already struggle to create and remember complex passwords, which leads to password reuse (making them vulnerable to credential stuffing), thus, the cycle continues.
+This is why modern systems often implement multi-factor authentication (MFA), adopt passwordless methods, and layer in adaptive authentication.

 We’ll cover more about how these authentication strategies solve today’s challenges in the following section.